daneroo/ax-vote/README.md

 * Selection des gagnats

 ## Initial deployment to cloudfoundry
-When it's up, you can find it [here](http://ax-vote.cloudfoundry.com)
+When it's up, you can find it [here](http://votrevote.cloudfoundry.com)

     # if not yet created... (add mongo later)
-    vmc push eko-gre
+    vmc push votrevote

     # to push an update
-    vmc update eko-gre
+    vmc update votrevote